hashicorp/consul-k8s/CONTRIBUTING.md

 ### Running The Tests

 #### Unit Tests
-To run the unit tests:
+To run all the unit tests:

     bats ./test/unit

+To run tests in a specific file:

+    bats ./test/unit/<filename>.bats

+To run tests in parallel use the `--jobs` flag (requires parallel `brew install parallel`):

+    bats ./test/unit/<filename>.bats --jobs 8

+To run a specific test by name use the `--filter` flag:

+    bats ./test/unit/<filename>.bats --filter "my test name"

 #### Acceptance Tests